Buying Used Espresso Machines & Grinders – Kev’s Guide

 Baratza Sette 270 is another one to look out for on eBay, you’ll occasionally see this selling from around £220 and up, as with the Mignon Specialita.

-The smart mill pro regularly sells for £160 – £170, which seems steep given the RRP is £199 for a brand new one with a 2 year warranty, and you can regularly get them on offer for less than this.
+The smart grinder pro regularly sells for £160 – £170, which seems steep given the RRP is £199 for a brand new one with a 2 year warranty, and you can regularly get them on offer for less than this.
 The dosage control pro is £159.99 at RRP, and this goes on eBay regularly for £120 used, which again seems over the top to me.

 Given the price of the Sage grinders used, I’d go new – personally, and just wait until you can get one for a discounted price, as you can occaisonally.
 For more see:

-Sage Smart Grinding machine Pro Review
+Sage Smart Coffee grinder Pro Review

 See: